Cold Gas and Star Formation in the Phoenix Cluster with JWST: Introduction

 To aid with our fourth goal, we build upon the work of \cite{2011ApJ...732...40D}, hereafter D11, who studied a sample of cool core (CC) BCGs using infrared spectra and photometry from the \textit{Spitzer Space Telescope}.
 Correlations between the emission features from dust, PAHs, molecular gas, and warm ionized gas are often seen in galaxies of different types and can give insights into the dominant physical mechanisms that power the emission.
 Gas and dust can be heated through star formation, cosmic rays, suprathermal ICM electrons, photoelectrons ejected from dust grains, shocks, and/or AGN feedback in the form of mechanical radio jets, radiative winds, and turbulence \citep{2015ApJ...805...35H, 2011MNRAS.411..349G, 2015ApJ...811..108P}.
 D11 found a number of such correlations in the CC BCG population using spectral features in the mid-infrared, and the Infrared Spectrograph on \textit{Spitzer} covers a very similar spectral range as MIRI/MRS, so we find these correlations useful as a comparison point for the Phoenix Cluster.

 This paper is organized as follows.
 The observations and data reduction methods are presented in $\S$\ref{sec:obs}.
-Then, $\S$\ref{sec:results} goes over the analysis, subdivided by our individual goals as outlined above: $\S$\ref{sec:gas_dust} covers the gas and dust morphology and the gas mass, $\S$\ref{sec:stellarpop} covers the stellar populations and star formation, and $\S$\ref{sec:scaling} covers the correlation analysis. $\S$\ref{sec:discuss} discusses our findings in the context of the theory that Phoenix contains an undermassive SMBH, and goes over the expected evolution of the cluster in this scenario.
+Then, $\S$\ref{sec:results} goes over our analysis of the gas and dust morphology ($\S$\ref{sec:gas_dust}) and the stellar populations ($\S$\ref{sec:stellarpop}). $\S$\ref{sec:discussion} then goes into the correlation analysis, discussing and interpreting our findings in the context of the global picture of the cooling flow and the theory that Phoenix may contain an undermassive SMBH.
 We then summarize our findings in $\S$\ref{sec:conc}.
 Throughout this work, we assume a flat $\Lambda$CDM cosmology with $\Omega_m = 0.27$, $\Omega_\Lambda = 0.73$, and $H_0 = 70$ \kmsMpc.